Sparrow

 jordan in wheelchair

 Jordan was rushed to E.W.
-Sparrow Hospital, where X-rays found that his hip socket had shattered.
+Sparrow Hospital, now University of Michigan Health-Sparrow Lansing, where X-rays found that his hip socket had shattered.
 Through an intense 11-hour surgery, Michael Tucker, D.O., was able to reattach Jordan’s hip — but it looked like he would be lucky to ever walk again, let alone run.

-For Jordan and his team at Sparrow, however, luck alone wouldn’t cut it.
-“The doctors said it was the worst hip injury they’d ever seen, but they never gave up hope,” Jordan says.
+For Jordan and his team at UM Health-Sparrow, however, luck alone wouldn’t cut it.
+“The doctors said it was the worst hip injury they’d ever seen, but they never gave up hope,” Jordan said.

 jordan x-ray

 A week into his recovery, Jordan attempted to walk around the first floor of the hospital.
-When he was moved to Mary Free Bed at Sparrow for inpatient rehabilitation, Jordan continued to work on regaining mobility of several paralyzed muscles in his legs and overcoming extreme nerve damage with the help of Sparrow Physician Assistant Jason Maxa.
+When he was moved to Mary Free Bed at UM Health-Sparrow for inpatient rehabilitation, Jordan continued to work on regaining mobility of several paralyzed muscles in his legs and overcoming extreme nerve damage with the help of UM Health-Sparrow Physician Assistant Jason Maxa.

 jordan wth walker